Geotab Surpasses 5 Million Global Connected Vehicle Subscriptions

-SINGAPORE, Sept.
-09, 2025 (GLOBE NEWSWIRE) -- Geotab Inc. (“Geotab”), today announced it has achieved a new company milestone, surpassing 5 million connected vehicle subscriptions worldwide.
-This rapid growth, with the last million subscriptions added in less than two years, reinforces Geotab’s position as a global leader in connected vehicle solutions and a key innovator in leveraging data and AI to drive meaningful business outcomes
+SYDNEY, Sept.
+11, 2025 (GLOBE NEWSWIRE) -- Geotab Inc. (“Geotab”), today announced it has achieved a new company milestone, surpassing 5 million connected vehicle subscriptions worldwide.
+This rapid growth, with the last million subscriptions added in less than two years, reinforces Geotab’s position as a global leader in connected vehicle solutions and a key innovator in leveraging data and AI to drive meaningful business outcomes.

 “Geotab's journey is about relentless innovation and with 630 global patents, we have made a significant impact on the industry over the last 25 years.
 This 5 million milestone proves that our data-driven approach to fleet management is solving real world challenges faced by businesses on a daily basis,” said Neil Cawse, Founder and CEO of Geotab.
 “With the rapid adoption of AI, we expect the next five years to be as transformative as the last 25.”